ora0600/confluent-live-dr-demo/part3.md

 * active-passive Cluster DR design
 * active-active Cluster DR design
+* Planned DR exercise with bidirectional Cluster Link

-Both are working with Cluster Linking (Replicator is not covered in this repo).
+All are working with Cluster Linking (Replicator is not covered in this repo).

 ## Create Dedicated Cluster setup with Cluster Links